shakacode/react-webpack-rails-tutorial/README.md

 heroku config:add BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git
 ```

-This runs the two buildpacks in the `.buildpacks` file.
+This runs the two buildpacks in the `.buildpacks` directory.

 Also make sure you are running the latest heroku stack, cedar-14, to avoid running
 into the [following issue](https://github.com/sass/node-sass/issues/467#issuecomment-61729195).